Witold Smętek: Further life

 Smętek has become the focus of the press not only in Poland, but also abroad.
+In British press he was compared to other transitioning athletes of the time: Zdeněk Koubek and Mark Weston.
 He was no longer successful in sports and he no longer played in the Warszawianka team, although shortly before the operation he was promised a career in the football section of this club.
-In September 1937, Smętek started playing for the Okęcie Warszawa football team.
+In September 1937, Smętek started playing for the Okęcie Warsaw football team.
 In May 1939, he gave an interview to Reuters in which he mentioned a wish to detransition (which he didn't follow on) due to the hard experiences of the past two years.
-In the same year, a book describing his story was published in France – „Confession amoureuse de la femme qui devint homme" (Love Confession of a Woman who Became a Man).
+In the same year, a book describing his story was published in France – "Confession amoureuse de la femme qui devint homme" (Love Confession of a Woman who Became a Man).

 On 9 September 1939, when the World War II hostilities were already underway in Warsaw, in the church in Saska Kępa Smętek married Janina Rusinowska, with whom he had three children.
-During the war, Smętek was active in the Polish resistance, for which he was arrested and held imprisoned for a short time in Pawiak (due to lack of a evidence he was released by the Gestapo).
+During the war, Smętek was active in the Polish resistance, for which he was arrested and held imprisoned for a short time in Pawiak (due to lack of evidence he was released by the Gestapo).
 At the end of July 1944, he left Warsaw to reunite with his wife, who stayed near Częstochowa, and the couple remained there until the end of World War II.

 After World War II, Smętek was completely forgotten by the sports community; some sources even contained false information about his alleged death during the Invasion of Poland.
 In 1955, Smętek graduated in history from the University of Warsaw, with Żanna Kormanowa as the supervisor of his thesis.
 For many years he worked as a history and a homeroom teacher at the Primary School No. 75 in Warsaw.
-He was a PTTK guide who lead Warsaw sightseeing tours.
+He was a Polish Tourist and Sightseeing Society guide who led Warsaw sightseeing tours.
 In 1973, after divorcing his first wife, he married a woman named Władysława.
-Smętek died 29 January 1983 in Warsaw and was buried as Witold Smentek (post-war spelling) at the Orthodox Cemetery in Warsaw.
+Smętek died on 29 January 1983 in Warsaw and was buried as Witold Smentek (post-war spelling) at the Orthodox Cemetery in Warsaw.